HammerHeads-Engineers/spx-docs/getting-started/code-defined-simulations.md

 fig.show()
 ```

-***
+**Key takeaways**

+- `instance.run()` → mapped to `PyTempSensor.tick()`.
+- The `temperature` attribute you read is the property on your class.
+- You can choose your own update cadence and time base.

+---

 ## 5) (Optional) Expose your Python‑backed attributes over Modbus

-You can build **hybrid** models: keep the **logic** in Python, while exposing selected attributes via industrial protocols such as **Modbus**.\
+You can build **hybrid** models: keep the logic in Python, and expose selected attributes via industrial protocols such as **Modbus**.
-Below is a minimal example that starts a Modbus TCP server and publishes `sensor.temperature` as a holding register.
-Add a `communications` list with a single `modbus_tcp` entry and map the attribute under `mapping`.
+The YAML below adds a `communications` section to the same model and publishes `temperature` as a holding register with `modbus_tcp`.

-> The exact keys may vary across SPX releases; consult the dedicated **Modbus** guide for the full matrix of options.\
+> Exact keys and encoding options may vary across SPX releases.
+See the dedicated Modbus guide for full details.
+The snippet demonstrates the typical shape.
-> This example illustrates the concept and the typical shape of the configuration.

 ```yaml
 # Add to your system.yaml